chhuang-one/sqxclib/doc/SqStorage.md

 sq_storage_update_all() return number of rows changed.
 They have parameter for SQL statement that exclude "UPDATE table_name SET column=value".
 User must pass column_name list after parameter 'SQL statement' and the last argument must be NULL.

 Note: SqQuery can generate SQL statement exclude "UPDATE table_name SET column=value".
+Please see above "getAll (with SqQuery)".

 use C functions